ruzguz/unity2D-moving-platform/README.md

 # UnityMovingPlaform2D
-This is a script to configure a moving platform easily in Unity
+This is a script to configure a moving platform 2D easily in Unity.